 Therefore, since HITRUST is more granular and more specific than HIPAA, if you are not yet able to meet HIPAA’s requirements, you will fall significantly short of meeting HITRUSTs.

 And so, it comes back to HIPAA.
 Yes, it’s frustrating that there is no government-approved “HIPAA Compliant” certification.
 Still, this does not mean that you can neglect HIPAA, and the processes involved.
 There are many 3rd party organizations that will still conduct an independent HIPAA assessment.
 This will not be government sanctioned, but then again neither is HITRUST.
 So it really comes down to what your customers are asking for.

 If you’ve decided that HITRUST is your organization’s ultimate objective, please be aware that it does not happen overnight.
-The HITRUST certification is a lengthy and resource heavy process.
+Certification is a lengthy and resource heavy process.
 This means you need to get your privacy, security and breach notification compliance programs in order before you can start down the prescriptive HITRUST certification process.
 You would not think of starting college before completing high school, so if you still do not have your basic HIPAA policies in place you would be better served building that foundation before graduating to HITRUST, or any other higher order framework.

 Ostendio can help your organization build out both your HIPAA and HITRUST security frameworks.
 Contact us today for a complimentary consultation with a security expert to discuss which option is best for you.

 Not sure where to start?